The Hill Climb National Championships, one of the jewels in the crown of the domestic racing calendar, have been moved with just one month’s notice.

 The promoter of the Shelsey Walsh event for Worcester and St Johns CC declined to comment when contacted by Cycling Weekly.

-Pea Royd Lane, which is just over 1km long at an average gradient of 12%, has hosted the National Hill Climb championship on two occasions in the past, in 2009 and 2014.
-When it was won by Dan Fleeman and current National Hill Climb Champion Dan Evans respectively.
-Evans’s Strava KOM from the day still stands.
+Pea Royd Lane, which is just over 1km long at an average gradient of 12%, has hosted the National Hill Climb championship on two occasions in the past; in 2009 it was won by Dan Fleeman and Anna Fischer, in 2014 by Dan Evans and Maryka Sennema.
+Evans and Sennema's 2014 times still stand as the Strava KOM and QOMs.

 However, as Cycling Weekly reports in today’s magazine, Evans will not be defending his title at this years event as he will instead be riding the Taiwan KOM challenge, previously won by Vincenzo Nibali.